Archive for the ‘Database’ Category.

 Here are some ideas for future enhancements to the script

 1. The gzip compression level as a variable up top.
-The default gzip compression level is 6 and 9 could make the file significantly smaller with large databases, while 1 would be faster for machine with weak processors.
+The default gzip compression level is 6 and 9 could make the file significantly smaller with large databases, while 1 would be faster for machines with weaker processors.

 2. Database to exclude from the backup.
 I like the idea to get them all by default, but sometimes you have a test database you just don’t care about and you don’t want a nightly backup of it.